architvasan/protein_lig_sedd/README.md

 Changes needed for proteins:

-- in run_train.py, we'll update the existing tokenizer to one that works for proteins
+- in run_train.py, we'll update the existing tokenizer for sampling to one that works for proteins
+- in data.py, we'll update the tokenizer used when creating datasets
+- we'll comment out the code using a langauge model to evalute perplexity